Andrew Henderson

 How many English-speaking countries are there?

-How many English-speaking countries in Africa?
+How many English-speaking countries are in Africa?

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.